janegca/fem-challenges/13-loopstudios/README.md

   moment but storing in .scss files for modularity and minification
   - 🔸need to remember to reference images from the project directory and not the scss directory
+- blah, wasted ages trying to position the `ls-Intro_details` first using flex, then using negative margins and padding, gave up on the padding and switched to using absolute position and a grid and voila!